Britain’s national myth about slavery goes something like this:

 for most of history, slavery was a normal state of affairs;

 No. It wasn't normal at all for most of British history.
 It may have been normal in parts of Sub-Saharan Africa or the Muslim world.
-But, even there, it has almost disappeared save in places like Mauretania, though ISIS did try to revive it recently.
+But, even there, by the end of the nineteenth century, it has almost disappeared save in places like Mauretania, though ISIS did try to revive it recently.
 It was definitely not normative in Christian Europe though Barbary pirates did keep raiding European coasts and capturing European ships and so there were always some European Christians being sold in Islamic Slave Markets till the French colonized Algeria in 1830.

 but in the later 18th century, enlightened Britons such as William Wilberforce led the way in fighting against it.
 Britain ended the slave trade in 1807, before any other nation, and thereafter campaigned zealously to eradicate it everywhere else.

 That is true enough- at least from the perspective of Black Britishers who, otherwise, would have to explain why the fuck they, or their parents or grandparents, wanted to emigrate to a historically Racist country.
 If it was simply to make money or get a free ride on the Social Capital the Brits had built up, then, from the moral point of view, they are no better or worse than those long dead White peeps they wax wroth about.